 The Vapour V packs some pretty cool features that make them better than your run of the mill beginner shoe.
 For a start, they pack a punch with the Vibram Xs Edge rubber, a stiff compound built for durability and unparalleled edging ability.
 The shoe also boasts some classic Scarpa ingenuity including the bi-tension reverse rand – which increases the power to your toes – and the PAF which decreases heel tension and makes for a secure fit shoe.

-Whether you are planning to pull some plastic at the bouldering gym, learning to lead climb or dripping your toes into the world of climbing, these shoes will certainly help you hone your climbing abilities.
+Whether you are planning to pull some plastic at the bouldering gym, learning to lead climb or or looking for a shoe that can do it all, these shoes are more than capable of helping you hone your climbing skills and crush hard.

 BEST FOR BUDGETS